pivotal/docs-tas-adapter/install.md

    - `API-REPLICA-COUNT` is the desired number of replicas for the specified deployment.
    - `TELEMETRY-ENABLED` determines whether to send telemetry data to VMware.
 Default is true.
    - `TELEMETRY-HEARTBEAT-INTERVAL` is how often telemetry data is sent to VMware.
 Default is every 24 hours.
+   - `PEM-ENCODED-CERTIFICATE-CONTENTS` is a PEM encoded multiline string containing the Certificate Authority certificate
+       - The value must be inserted into your values file as a yaml multiline string with a block scalar literal.

    The `requests` and `limits` fields map directly to the resource requests and limits fields on the Kubernetes containers for these system components.
    For more information, see [Resource requests and limits of Pod and container](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#resource-requests-and-limits-of-pod-and-container) in the Kubernetes documentation.